 R v Hannigan and others, : Eight defendants were accused of importing £14 million of cocaine in this ten week trial at Manchester Crown Court that saw complex legal arguments about cell-site and telephone evidence, Dutch telephone intercept evidence, and undercover surveillance evidence.
 404 witnesses provided statements.
 My client was found not guilty.
 All other defendants were imprisoned for up to 26 years.
 See report from BBC news.

 R v B and others:Twelve defendants were accused of importing £62 million of cannabis into the UK as the result of a massive police operation.
 There were also linked money laundering allegations.
 I represented B who was originally charged with conspiracy to supply cannabis.
 After negotiations with the prosecution the defendant admitted money laundering and was not imprisoned.
 See report from The Daily Mail.

-R v Sowerbutts and others, Ipswich Crown Court: A Serious Organised Crime Agency (SOCA) prosecution in which Nick Barraclough was leading junior counsel representing a man allegedly involved in a conspiracy to import and ‘flood the United Kingdom’ with £7 million of cannabis.
+R v Sowerbutts and others, Ipswich Crown Court: A Serious Organised Crime Agency (SOCA) prosecution in which I was leading junior counsel representing a man allegedly involved in a conspiracy to import and ‘flood the United Kingdom’ with £7 million of cannabis.
 SOCA officers intercepted drugs consignments and planted probes to record suspects operating in an Essex warehouse.
-After three weeks of prosecution evidence Nick persuaded the judge that the case against his client should be withdrawn from the jury.
-Nick’s client was then found not guilty.
+After three weeks of prosecution evidence I persuaded the judge that the case against his client should be withdrawn from the jury.
+My client was then found not guilty.
 Other defendants were convicted.

-R v Presley and others A series of cases arising from a large-scale undercover police operation aimed at the Oxfordshire drugs trade with covert surveillance and observation evidence.
+R v P and others: A series of cases arising from a large-scale undercover police operation aimed at the Oxfordshire drugs trade with covert surveillance and observation evidence.